ZygalM1S1U/Mir_Appender/README.md

 7th record - The name of the output and CRC & Length appended file modified from the original file.

 8th record - The output file location directory

+9th record - "01" Use version, "00" Don't Use Version.
+By default this is set to "00"  This is to account for a "version" field placed in the record which is up to 4-bytes long BEFORE the length/CRC area.

 ## Adding My Own Checksum Function
 To add your own function follow these steps: